Banking · January 08, 2025

 Instant Payments: Benefits and Risks for Your Business

-During the last few years, two always-available instant payment systems have emerged to help businesses make and receive payments faster, access funds sooner and more effectively manage cash flows and reconcilement.
-These platforms were promptly embraced by many large businesses and are now being adopted by small- to medium-sized businesses across the US.
+Over the past few years, two always-available instant payment systems have emerged to help businesses make and receive payments faster, access funds sooner, and more effectively manage cash flows and reconcilement.
+These platforms were promptly embraced by many large businesses and are now being adopted by small to medium-sized businesses across the US.

 Learn how instant payments are helping organizations of all sizes streamline their financial processes—and how these payments may help enhance your business's cash management efforts.